Sierra Nevada - wild flowers and mountain wildlife

 We will travel by minibus for our excursions.

-The group flights are with Easyjet from London Gatwick to Granada.
+Group flights are with Easyjet from London Gatwick to Malaga.

 Spain is one hour ahead of UK time.

-If you hold a British passport, from 1 January 2021 you will be able to travel to countries in the Schengen area (including Spain) for up to 90 days in any 180-day period without a visa.
+If you hold a British passport you can travel to countries in the Schengen area (including Spain) for up to 90 days in any 180-day period without a visa.
 You must have at least six months left on your passport to travel to most countries in Europe.

 The weather at this time of year is usually sunny and warm and is likely to be hot during our visits to Tabernas and the Alhambra.
 If we do get hotter weather we will adapt the itinerary as much as possible.
 There may be some cooler weather and some rain, particulary in the mountains.